-10. Double Slits, Nerve Terminals, Brains, and Agents.
+4. Double Slits, Nerve Terminals, and the Necessity to Use Quantum Brain Dynamics.

-Neuroscientists and philosophers probing the relationship of consciousness to brain process believe, almost unanimously, that classical physics provides the appropriate description of the brain.
-That belief would have been reasonable during the nineteenth century, but now, in the twenty-first, it is rationally untenable, The reason why quantum theory must be used in this endeavor originates in the dynamics of the nerve terminals.
+Neuroscientists and philosophers probing the relationship of consciousness to brain process appear to believe. almost unanimously, that classical physics provides the relevant description of the conscious brain.
+That belief would have been reasonable during the nineteenth century, but now, in the twenty-first, it is rationally untenable.
+The general dynamical reason why guantum theory must be used when the effects of consciousness are involved was described in the preceding chapter.
+But the further question is a quantitative one: How important are the quantum wave-like (i.e., cloudlike) properties of, say, ions in brain dynamics?
+That they are very important is made particularly evident by an examination of the dynamics of nerve terminals.